Himalaya Neem

 Directions for taking Himalaya Neem

-1 or 2 capsules twice a day with meals.
+1 capsule twice a day with meals.
 Allow several weeks for long lasting benefits.
 Natural products have a wholistic effect on the body and take time for absorption and results.

 Neem Facts: